tfgg/yournextmep/_candidates/eu2014/ukip/nigel-farage.md

 person: nigel-farage
 region: south-east
 party: ukip
-title: South East - UKIP - Nigel Farage
+title: Nigel Farage is running for MEP in South East for UKIP
 incumbent: true
 ---